cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

 - [Edit a previously uploaded file when your Viva Engage connected group now stores files in SharePoint](https://support.microsoft.com/office/edit-a-previously-uploaded-file-when-your-viva-engage-connected-group-now-stores-files-in-sharepoint-4b2cfde2-871e-4f0d-9936-db5a57ef5f87)
 -->

-## Benefits

-For network and tenant administrators:

-- SharePoint has a rich set of security and compliance features that apply to files uploaded in Viva Engage for Microsoft 365 connected Viva Engage groups.
-Features include eDiscovery, data loss protection, and in-geo residence for files at rest.

-For end users:

-- A familiar user interface for file navigation and management in SharePoint.

-- Greater discoverability and easier access through Microsoft search.

-    Users with appropriate permissions can find and access the files through Viva Engage, SharePoint, and other Microsoft 365 resources by using browse or search in SharePoint and Delve.

-- Offline access to files by syncing a SharePoint folders to a folder on their computer.

-## How to restore a Microsoft 365 group or document library that backs a connected community

-Community posts can lose attached files and rich media when the Microsoft 365 group that backs up a connected community is deleted, when the group's SharePoint library is deleted, or if the folder structure (**Documents > Apps > Viva Engage**) is deleted or moved from their location.

-To restore a deleted group, contact your administrator, Help desk, IT, or technical support department.
-For more information, see [Restore a deleted Microsoft 365 group](https://docs.microsoft.com/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&preserve-view=true).

-To restore a document library, follow the instructions in [Restore items in the recycle bin that were deleted from SharePoint or Teams](https://support.microsoft.com/office/restore-items-in-the-recycle-bin-that-were-deleted-from-sharepoint-or-teams-6df466b6-55f2-4898-8d6e-c0dff851a0be).

-### Delete files uploaded to deleted community or storyline posts

-If a file or rich media gets removed from a post, it isn't removed from SharePoint or OneDrive.
-They remain shared and accessible to anyone with access to that community or storyline.

-To fully delete the file, ensure the attachment is removed from the post or from the reply.
-If the post or reply is already published, the author or a community admin can select the overflow menu (...) and then choose **Edit**.
-You can also delete the entire post or reply.
-Then, perform one of the following deletion tasks in SharePoint:

-**To delete files removed from a post or a reply in a community**:
+## Where are files stored in SharePoint?

+**Community**
-1. Open the SharePoint library backing the community.
-You can do this one of two ways, depending on your environment:
+Files uploaded to community posts are stored in the SharePoint document library that backs up the community.
+You can access the library from two places:
-    - Select the Files tab on the community;
-    - Select **SharePoint Library** from the **Community resources** module in the community’s right navigation.
-2. Navigate to the **Documents > Apps > Viva Engage** folder.
-3. Locate the file previously attached to the post and select **Delete**.

-**To delete files removed from a post or a reply on a storyline**:
+**Files tab**: When the community admin enables the **Files** tab, you can access the document library by selecting it.
+**Community resources**: When the community admin enables the Community resources widget, you can access the document library from the path **SharePoint library > Apps > Viva Engage**.

+> [!NOTE]
+> For communities residing in Yammer before it became Viva Engage, folders that store attachments to community posts are labeled **Yammer** instead of **Viva Engage**.

+## Storyline file storage

-Files attached to storyline posts are stored in a hidden library in the author’s OneDrive.
-There's no entry point to this location in the Microsoft 365 user experience, but you can access it through a URL resembling the following example:
+Files uploaded to storyline posts are stored in a hidden library in the storyline’s owner OneDrive.
+The Microsoft 365 user experience doesn't provide an entry point to this location, but you can access it through a URL resembling the following example:

 `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`